 These core elements are encircled by two critical elements:

 - Security automation and orchestration.
 Humans cannot operate at the speed that is required to secure modern workloads.
 Security automation introduces capabilities that enable automated actions when known events occur within an environment.
-Orchestration enables teams to modernise their processes for routine operations and incident handling to enable quicker response times and request fulfillment.
+Orchestration enables teams to modernize their processes for routine operations and incident handling to enable quicker response times and request fulfillment.

 - Visibility and analytics.
-Zero trust depends upon an organisation to have sufficient logging, visibility and signal from the various infrastructure and application components.
+Zero trust depends upon an organization to have sufficient logging, visibility and signal from the various infrastructure and application components.
 Analytics moves beyond the basics of logging and introduces metrics and key performance indicators that reflect the zero-trust lens of actionable and meaningful interactions with the business.

 Digital transformation and zero trust

 Although COVID-19 undoubtedly accelerated the trend of “bring your own device” (BYOD) and the remote workforce, the Internet of Things (IoT) devices, cloud applications and other cloud services also contribute to the erosion of perimeter-based security.
 For example, an individual using their tablet to connect to a cloud application can be hundreds of miles from the corporate data center and would require security of corporate data across a multiplicity of systems.
 Ideally, ZTA will break down those barriers using identity, contextual data and device data, which are continuously validated and monitored.
-The goal of ZTA is to deliver data and access only to authenticated and authorised users and devices.
+The goal of ZTA is to deliver data and access only to authenticated and authorized users and devices.